-(i) Local boards of education shall provide instructional, support and delivery services.
-These services shall include, but are not limited to, the following:

-- (I) A continuous guidance component beginning in middle school.
-The purposes of the guidance component are to familiarize students with graduation requirements, to help them identify the likely impact of individual career objectives on the program of studies they plan to follow and to provide annual advisement sessions to report progress and offer alternatives in meeting graduation requirements and career objectives. - (II) Record keeping and reporting services that document student progress toward graduation and include information for the school, parents and students. - (III) Diagnostic and continuous evaluation services that measure individual student progress in meeting competency expectations for graduation. - (IV) Instructional programs, curriculum and course guides and remedial opportunities to assist each student in meeting graduation requirements. - (V) Appropriate curriculum and assessment procedures for students who have been identified as having disabilities that prevent them from meeting the prescribed competency performance requirements.
+- (i) Local boards of education shall provide instructional, support and delivery services.
+These services shall include, but are not limited to, the following. - (I) A continuous guidance component beginning with the eighth grade.
+The purposes of the guidance component are to familiarize students with graduation requirements, to help them identify the likely impact of individual career objectives on the program of studies they plan to follow and to provide annual advisement sessions to report progress and offer alternatives in meeting graduation requirements and career objectives. - (II) Record keeping and reporting services that document student progress toward graduation and include information for the school, parents and students. - (III) Diagnostic and continuous evaluation services that measure individual student progress in meeting competency expectations for graduation. - (IV) Instructional programs, curriculum and course guides and remedial opportunities to assist each student in meeting graduation requirements. - (V) Appropriate curriculum and assessment procedures for students who have been identified as having disabilities that prevent them from meeting the prescribed competency performance requirements. - (4) This rule shall become effective on July 1, 2008.